 FREE NOISE RISK ASSESSMENT TEMPLATE

-A free template for doing a noise risk assessment.
+A free template for noise risk assessment.

-A noise assessment is part of a noise risk assessment - sounds the same but not quite, but a noise risk assessment is not massively onerous.
-The noise assessment identifies the noise risk, the noise risk assessment says what you are actually going to do about it.
+A noise assessment is part of a noise risk assessment - sounds the same but not quite, but a noise risk assessment is not an onerous task.

 Free noise risk assessment template

-Noise assessment vs noise risk assessment
+Contents of a noise risk assessment

-The noise risk assessment therefore includes information on:
+The noise risk assessment includes information on:

-• The health surveillance records and key outcomes.
+References the health surveillance records and key outcomes.
 Your noise risk assessment will say what is in place to manage this, who manages it, when is it next due.
 Importantly, this also where you may identify if you have people who are especially at risk because of other issues such as already-poor hearing.
 Your health surveillance provider should advise who this applies to.

-• Training records for noise safety.
+Training records for noise safety.
 When was it done, when is it next due, who is responsible for it, how do you cover new starters.

-• PPE records, covering selection, issuing and monitoring system to check usage.
+PPE records, covering selection, issuing and monitoring system to check usage.

-• Any planned maintenance works impacting on noise safety.
+Any planned maintenance works impacting on noise safety.

-• What you are planning on doing in the future to look at possible noise reduction measures.
+What you are planning on doing in the future to look at possible noise reduction measures.
 Document what you are planning to look at - you are saying you will consider it, not that you will definitely do it.
 If you decide something is not practicable then that’s fine, but record that you looked at it.
 That way you have an ongoing record of noise risk management.

-• Whether you have ‘buying quiet’ as a factor in the systems for purchasing new machinery.
+Whether you have ‘buying quiet’ as a factor in the systems for purchasing new machinery.

 Keep the actual noise risk assessment simple